danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 ## Change log

+* 27/12/2022 - Updated to include authors in readme.md alongside a CRediT statement for transparency.
 * 04/11/2022 - The first externally-accesible release of the NHS Emission Quantification Recipe Book!
 The .pdf and .epub versions for general consumption will be released in December 2022.